 As the name suggests, the mountain is a bike that is ideally suited for off-road use.
 This makes specific demands on the bike.
 Thus, the mountain bike including a particularly sturdy frame as well as wide tires that provide on the difficult ground for good traction.
 Nevertheless, the MTB can also be used on roads.

-When MTB it should be noted that they regarded more as sports equipment rather than a transport equipment.
+When best MTB it should be noted that they regarded more as sports equipment rather than a transport equipment.
 Parts such as a bell, lights, and reflectors must, therefore, be purchased separately here and accrue additional costs.

 Road Bike – Good for Urban setting

 Although no standard definition of a road bike there, there are some essential features that are common to all racing bikes, such as the bent arm, the sleek racing saddle and narrow wheels and tires.

 This extremely sporty design serves only one purpose: cycling at top speed!
 It does not happen by chance that racing bikes can reach speeds of up to 70 km/h on straight roads.

 To achieve such a high speed, it is essential to save as much weight as possible.
 Therefore, only those parts are installed in a road bike, which is for driving imperative.